-When arranging furniture, think through what will be happening in your maths lessons.
+When arranging furniture, think about what will be happening in your maths lessons.
 Older children might primarily sit at tables, while younger children in Key Stage 1 will need a clear route to move between carpeted areas and tables.

 - How will you use furniture to promote collaboration between children?